Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 - Those who have completed a jump training program and want to squeeze out an extra couple of inches.

 The thing I haven’t touched upon yet, but absolutely must, is the program’s price.
-At a whooping $134, it’s far more expensive than other comparable programs.
+At a whopping $134, it’s far more expensive than other comparable programs.

 Worthy Mention: Become a Freak v3